 Your credit card security is our highest priority and we take the security of your online transactions very seriously indeed.
 Thanks to our advanced encryption technology (secure sockets layer or SSL) your online orders are safe.
 This technology scrambles your information so that only babyworld can read your order details.

-We offers a number of secure payment methods including online via SagePay, Paypal, pay by telephone or you can even send us a cheque or visit our showroom in Wallingford.
+We offers a number of secure payment methods including online via Stripe, Paypal, Amex, pay by telephone or you can visit our showroom in Wallingford.
 All these systems are secure but the most secure method of payment is to use our online system.
 We use secure servers and also incorporate a system (T3M) which provides active real time credit card fraud screening services.
 It also incorporates a system from Visa and Mastercard called 3D secure which will ask you to submit your password when making credit card transactions online.
 You should never divulge your password to anyone.
 If you pay online via sagepay then no one ever sees any of your credit or debit card details as all the data is encrypted.
 We want you to be comfortable shopping online so if you have any questions please do not hesitate to contact us.

-We use the payment service VSP from SagePay.
-SagePay are part of the Sage Group and an approved payment solutions provider for Lloyds TSB Cardnet, Barclays Merchant Services, HSBC, American Express, Halifax, Natwest Streamline and Bank of Scotland.
+We use the payment service Stripe an approved payment solutions provider for Lloyds TSB Cardnet, Barclays Merchant Services, HSBC, American Express, Halifax, Natwest Streamline and Bank of Scotland.
 The VeriSecure Payment system (VSP) is a secure solution that provides an environment for verifying payment card details across the internet.
 It is secure and reliable, with real time 24 hour transaction processing.
 VSP has sophisticated security measures, which incorporate digital signatures for validation purposes.

 For your safety, customer details are never sent to the merchant - they go via the VSP - safeguarding customer details from potential hackers.
 Furthermore, unlike the majority of online Payment Service Providers, who receive transaction details through hidden fields sent via the customers browser (which could be tampered with or spoofed), VSP Server talks directly to our secure web server over a 128-bit encrypted secure channel, exchanging digitally signed messages to register the transaction and notify us directly of the authorisation results.